wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-docker-troubleshooting-docker-errors.md

 Q:  I have my own Linux server with Docker installed, how do I specify this in the **Web Publish** dialog?

-A:  See the section **Provide a Custom Docker Host** in the topic, [Hosting Web Apps in Docker](/documentation/articles/vs-azure-tools-docker-hosting-web-apps-in-docker).
+A:  See the section **Provide a Custom Docker Host** in the topic, [Hosting web sites in Docker](/documentation/articles/vs-azure-tools-docker-hosting-web-apps-in-docker).

 Q:  I'm using my own Linux server with Docker installed.
 How do I generate keys and certificates in order to configure authentication using TLS?